Paradise Point - Hollywell

 The labour market in Paradise Point - Hollywell shows considerable strength compared to most other Australian regions

-Employment opportunities appear limited locally, as indicated by the count of Census working population vs resident population.
-Between September 2024 and September 2025, employment levels increased by 2.5% and labour force increased by 2.5%, keeping the unemployment rate relatively stable at 2.5%.
-In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment rise to 4.1%.
-State-level data from November 25, 2025 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is expected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
-Applying these projections to Paradise Point - Hollywell's employment mix indicates local employment should increase by 6.7% over five years and 13.5% over ten years.
+The area appears to offer limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 2.5% and labour force increased by 2.5%, keeping the unemployment rate relatively stable.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Paradise Point - Hollywell's employment mix suggests local employment should increase by approximately 6.7% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment